 3 Email Metrics to Watch — and 2 More Metrics to Check

 It’s no secret that online marketing has changed in the past few years.
-New platforms have been added, existing channels have updated time and time again, and the way we consume everything has changed.
+New platforms have been added, existing channels have been updated time and time again, and the way we consume everything has changed.

 However, one thing has remained very consistent: the use of email.